cardboard-iguana/cardboard-iguana.com/log/2022-03-12-itprotv-comptia-security-plus.md

 * Change permissions = Full Control
 * Take ownership = Full Control

 I suspect that there must be a bit more to advanced permissions than this, as otherwise there's a lot of duplication here (either that, or Windows is supporting a lot of legacy permission bundles, which also wouldn't surprise me).
-Also, all of these advanced permissions *include* the "full control" permission, which would seem to make them all equivalent to... "full control"?
+Also, all of these advanced permissions *include* the "full control" permission, which would seem to make them all equivalent to… "full control"?

 When a user is part of two groups with different permissions to an object, the allow permission will only override inherited deny permissions (explicitly set deny permissions cannot be overridden; remember that Windows access handling is default-deny).